railsuser2014/openobject-doc-book-en/3/3_6/index.rst

    single: your Invoicing & Payments

 **********************************************
-How to keep track of your Invoicing & Payments
+How to Keep Track of your Invoicing & Payments
 **********************************************

 .. raw:: html